 Apart from primary and secondary homes, other ways to invest in the real estate sector include REITs (Real Estate Investment Trust) and RELPs (Real Estate Limited Partnership).
 A REIT is a type of security that invests in real estate through property or mortgages and often trades on major exchanges.
 REITs provide investors with an extremely liquid stake in real estate.
 They receive special tax considerations and typically offer high dividend yields.

 RELP and REITs

-REITs (Real Estate Investment Trust) are usually a safe way for average investors to make their way into the property market and can often be viewed as an investment that is linked to the overall scenario in the equities and trading markets.
+REITs (Real Estate Investment Trust) are usually a safe way for average investors to make their way into the property market and can often be viewed as an investment linked to the overall scenario in the equities and trading markets.
 They can be affected by interest rates and trends in the equities markets.
-Since REITs are tied to market sentiments, some new investors find it a risky investment and wish to stick to traditional methods of investing in the property market that have tangible results.
-However, studying REITs well and knowing what to anticipate can be a great way to bring in diversity to your investment portfolio.
+Since REITs are tied to market sentiments, some new investors find it a risky investment and wish to stick to traditional investing methods in the property market that have tangible results.
+However, studying REITs well and knowing what to anticipate can be a great way to bring diversity to your investment portfolio.

 RELPs too are similar; they are essentially privately-held versions of REITs.
 They can sometimes be difficult to access for an average homeowner or new investor since in some provinces.
 You have to be an accredited investor and have assets above $1 million to invest in them.
 However, RELPs aren’t tied to the public markets, making experts feel reduces the volatility that come with them.